For Peg Doherty, the concept of The Guild as a special community really hit home on Easter Sunday.

 “Because I like being there,” he answered, a few words delivering a powerful message.

-In Peg’s opinion, membership in a community – whether a fraternal organization, religious group or human services agency – carries with it a responsibility to support the institution in some way: offering time to help out, encouraging new members to join or making a monetary gift, for instance.
+In Peg’s opinion, membership in a community – whether a fraternal organization, religious group or human services organization – carries with it a responsibility to support the institution in some way: offering time to help out, encouraging new members to join or making a monetary gift, for instance.

 “In a community, people participate in a number of different ways,” she explains.
 “One of the ways people can participate in The Guild is donating at a level they feel comfortable with.”